D-Gerber/DevNotes/README(Dev Log).md

 # 05-09-2024

 * Continuied to course Todo App.
 Feeling like I'm all over the place and overwhelmed with Java right now

+# 06-12-2024

+* Finished the Javascript courses on FCC and got my certificate for them.
+I am now moving onto the Legacy course to finish that and then i'll go and do the React courses on FCC.